Think someone else may like this? Share the love!

 My Favorite Miso

 There are many different types of miso paste that you can use for this miso ramen recipe.
-You can lump them into 3 different categories: White, Yellow and Red.
+I like to lump them into 3 different categories: White, Yellow and Red.

 • White miso (shiro) is made from fermented soybeans and rice.
 It’s the mildest and sweetest miso.